Fractional AC Josephson effect in a topological insulator proximitized by a self-formed superconductor

 \subsection{Junctions under RF irradiation}

-The differential resistance of Device~2 near DC is shown in Fig.~\ref{fig4} under an additional radio-frequency (RF) drive at frequency $f=4.3$~GHz.
+The low frequency differential resistance of Device~2 when subjected to an additional radio-frequency (RF) drive at frequency $f=4.3$~GHz is shown in Fig.~\ref{fig4}.
 Outside of the central zero-resistance region at low bias and low RF power are a series of regions of low differential resistance at finite DC voltage.
 These regions are centered at voltages $nhf/2e$ for integer $n$, expressing the $n$th Shapiro steps.
 The strengths of differential resistance dips associated with the 1st and 3rd Shapiro steps are suppressed relative to those of the 2nd and 4th steps.

-The evolution of the differential resistance with RF excitation power is shown at different RF frequencies in Fig.~\ref{fig5}(a-c).
-The development of Shapiro steps is clarified by the histograms Fig.~\ref{fig5}(d-f) formed by grouping the data points (equally spaced in DC current) into DC voltage bins, so that Shapiro steps are visible as bright streaks.
+The evolution of the differential resistance with RF excitation power is shown at different RF frequencies in Fig.~\ref{5a}-\ref{5c}.
+The development of Shapiro steps is clarified by the histograms Fig.~\ref{5d}-\ref{5f} formed by grouping the data points (equally spaced in DC current) into DC voltage bins, so that Shapiro steps are visible as bright streaks.
 At 4.3~GHz, the weights of the 1st and 3rd Shapiro steps are suppressed at low powers in comparison to those of the 2nd and 4th steps, and develop only at higher powers.
 The 3rd step is recovered as the RF frequency is increased to 5.7~GHz, as is the 1st step at 10~GHz.
-In the supplemental information, we present different visualizations of these data, along with data from other devices.
+Fig.~\ref{5g}-\ref{5i} present another visualization of the formation of Shapiro steps by showing the differential resistance at the voltages corresponding to the first four Shapiro steps as a function of RF power.
+At 4.3~GHz, even steps form at lower RF power than odd steps, as indicated by the lower differential resistance, whereas at 10~GHz, the steps form sequentially.
+We present additional visualizations of these data in Section~S8 of the \supp{}, along with data from three further devices, in two of which we observe suppression of the first Shapiro step.